-Artie- A twelve-year old Italian Greyhound in New Jersey
+Gunner- A three-year old Italian Greyhound mix in Tennessee

-Koby - An almost eight-year old Italian Greyhound in New York
+Noodles - An adult Italian Greyhound in New York

 Spencer - A seven-year old Italian Greyhound in New York

-Spencer, who is seven-years old and weighs fifteen pounds, is a delightful boy in the care of Italian Greyhound Place.
+Spencer, who is eight-years old and weighs fourteen pounds, is a delightful boy in the care of Italian Greyhound Place.
 Primarily surrendered due to a lack of housetraining, Spencer is doing exceptionally well here.
 An adopter willing and able to provide consistency and supervision is desired, especially during inclement weather.
-That said, he has, to date, been accident-free for seveeral weeks.

 Spencer is very sweet and loving, responsive to requests, good with other dogs, friendly with people (does not tend to be timid), travels nicely in the car, and is crate trained.
 He is extremely good on-leash and enjoys walks and hikes.
 When initiating play with another dog, he will sometimes make little noises and barks from a play position.
 Although he will alert to someone at the door, he stops when requested to do so.